gw-ospo/curioss-patterns/ospo-advisory-board.md

 - The OSPO’s activities are directly informed by key community members and stakeholders.
 - The OSPO can facilitate valuable connections and relationships between the university and external partners from both the region and the broader open source community.

+## Additional learning from the George Washington University OSPO
+We have an OSPO stakeholder group.
+We don't use the term 'advisory' because we don't want our stakeholders to feel the need to advise us, rather, we are a community sharing ideas, feedback and working together.

 ## Additional learning from University of Wisconsin-Madison
 The UW-Madison OSPO identified the need for two distinct bodies to guide operations and provide strategic support during the planning phase.